nugrezo/stockphony/README.md

 This is the frontend repo of the project.
 Please find backend backend repo : "will be aded once it is created"

 Stockphony is a dynamic and user-centric web application, focusing on fostering meaningful discussions and interactions.
-Inspired by the concise nature of Threads app.
+Inspired by the concise nature of Stockphony app.

 ### Why Stockphony